NeuroSpectrum

 Students’ discussion and creation should be guided but not predetermined.
 Free actions is encouraged.

-Have more than one way to communicate therefore reduce language barriers.
-However, it is important to make sure it is not over-stimulating that would cause sensory overload.
+Having more than one way to communicate, therefore, reduces language barriers.
+However, it is important to make sure it is not over-stimulating, which would cause sensory overload.

 Experiments